ms/buildtogether.tech/important/index.md

     delegate is present.
 The sponsor is also responsible for presenting the item to the group.

-4. After the sponsor presents the proposal a <span g="sense_vote">sense vote</span> is cast for the proposal prior to any discussion:
+4. After the sponsor presents the proposal a <span g="sense_vote" i="sense vote">sense vote</span> is cast for the proposal prior to any discussion:
     -   Who likes the proposal?
     -   Who can live with the proposal?
     -   Who is uncomfortable with the proposal?